zayamatias/retroscraper-rpie/README.md

 #### --systemsfile FILE

 Location of the, usually called, es_systems.cfg file, this is the emulation station file that holds the information for the systems ands roms directories you have set up.
+If you do not use this flag, retroscraper will look into the usual places.

 #### Name Decorators:

-The following options allow you to add 'decorators' to the name taht is going to be displayed in your system, for example:
+The following options allow you to add 'decorators' to the name taht is going to be displayed in your game list.
+They are disabled by default.

 #### --version